LeoIgreja11/RISC-V_Single_Cycle_Core/README.md

 ..soon

 ## 6. Verification & Simulation Environment
-.To verify the RISC-V single-cycle core, we ran a simple "Add and Store Word" program:
+To verify the RISC-V single-cycle core, we ran a simple "Add and Store Word" program:

 ### Assembly code
 ```asm